konkode/scripts/README.md

 Assorted shell scripts I use on my system.

-#### Update
+### Update

-Manage apt and Flatpak system updates updates and read changelogs from the command line in comfortable, readable form.
-Works on any system or container with apt.
+Manage apt and Flatpak updates and read changelogs from the command line in comfortable, readable form.
+Works on any Ubuntu or Debian-based system or container.